Road work ahead for Phelps, Pulaski counties

 Daylight Hours

-— Route 32 between Route 72 and Route F – Drainage improvements will take place Tuesday, Jan.
-21 through Friday, Jan.
+— Route 19 between Route 68 and County Road 4150 – Drainage improvements will take place Monday, Jan.
+27 through Friday, Jan.
 31.

 Maries County